Shock-headed Peter & other Classics

 Their fertile valley in Austria becomes a wasteland and is cursed by the Southwest Wind (illustration by Richard Doyle).
 To break the curse the brothers must take holy water up a mountain to the Golden River, but they fail to help the people they meet on the journey: “The water which has been refused to the cry of the weary and dying is unholy, though it had been blessed by every saint in heaven.”
 But a third, younger, brother gives the holy water away to needy people and as a result is saved from the fate of his brothers.

 3. The Day Boy and the Night Girl (1879) is a classic fantasy by George MacDonald about a witch who raises two children in a bizarre experiment: the girl, Nycteris, has never seen the sunlight, and the boy, Photogen, has no knowledge of the night.
 Of course, the two eventually meet at twilight and help each other overcome their fears of dark and light.
 It’s a romantic allegory which also subverts fairy tale roles.
 MacDonald was an unorthodox preacher turned writer whose fantasy fiction inspired Tolkien and Lewis.
-His other fairy tales are equally fascinating, my favourite being The Light Princess (1864) a playful story about a feisty princess who has lost her gravity: she floats like a helium balloon and she can’t can’t take anything seriously, even a prince who gives his life for her.
+His other fairy tales are equally fascinating, my favourite being The Light Princess (1864) a playful story about a feisty princess who has lost her gravity: she floats like a helium balloon and can’t take anything seriously – even the prince who gives his life for her.

-Penguin has published the Complete Fairy Tales.
-From the intro:
+Penguin has published the Complete Fairy Tales…from the intro: